The New Adventures of Beans Baxter: Cast

-The supporting cast included Rick Lenz as Beans's father, Benjamin Sr.; former 1950s' child star Elinor Donahue from Father Knows Best as his mother, Susan; Canadian teen actor Scott Bremner as Scott "Scooter" Baxter, Beans's younger brother; and occasional guest appearances by punk rock icon Wendy O. Williams (founder/lead singer of the Plasmatics) as Beans' part-time friend/enemy in the spy world.
+The supporting cast included Rick Lenz as Beans's father, Benjamin Sr.; Elinor Donahue as his mother, Susan; Scott Bremner as Scott "Scooter" Baxter, Beans's younger brother; and occasional guest appearances by Wendy O. Williams as Beans' part-time friend/enemy in the spy world.

 The role was originally offered to David Spade, and he regretted turning it down per advice of his agents.